sdellysse/pg.promised/README.md

     ;
 }

-// As that gets tedious, a small wrapper function `run()` has been added to the
+// As that gets tedious, a small wrapper function `using()` has been added to
-// pg object.
-The following function is functionally-equivalent to the above: function something2 () {
+// the pg object.
+The following function is functionally-equivalent to the
+// above:
+function something2 () {
-    return pg.run("postgres://...", client => client.query("SELECT * FROM foo"))
+    return pg.using("postgres://...", client => client.query("SELECT * FROM foo"))
     .then(result => console.log(result))
     ;
 }